Evolution and Belief in God

 "The effect of divine providence is not only that things should happen somehow, but that they should happen either by necessity or by contingency.
 Therefore, whatsoever divine providence ordains to happen infallibly and of necessity, happens infallibly and of necessity; and that happens from contingency, which the divine providence conceives to happen from contingency."
 (Summa theologiae, I, 22,4 ad 1).

 Thus, no difficulties there.
 Guidance of evolution could be provided by the starting conditions created by God, which set a process in motion, with the randomness of genetic variation being a feature planned by God as well.
-Barr points out (regarding the "anthropic coincidences" he mentions, see
+Barr points out (regarding the "anthropic coincidences" he mentions, see his article on the issue):

 "The possibility of an evolutionary process that could produce the marvelously intricate forms we see presupposes the existence of a universe whose structure, matter, processes, and laws are of a special character.
 This is the lesson of the many "anthropic coincidences" that have been identified by physicists and chemists.
 It is also quite likely, as suggested by the eminent neo-Darwinian biologist Simon Conway Morris, that certain evolutionary endpoints (or "solutions") are built into the rules of physics and chemistry, so that the "random variations" keep ending up at the same destinations, somewhat as meandering rivers always find the sea.
 In his book Life’s Solution, Morris adduces much impressive evidence of such evolutionary tropisms."

-"Communion and Stewardship" (subtitle: Human Persons Created in the Image of God) - produced under the supervision of the current Pope Benedict XVI, then Cardinal Ratzinger, and open to the findings of contemporary science - adds to this notion in paragraph 69 (reading of at least the entire section about science, starting at paragraph 62 is recommended):
+The document of the Catholic Church "Communion and Stewardship" (subtitle: Human Persons Created in the Image of God) - produced under the supervision of the current Pope Benedict XVI, then Cardinal Ratzinger, and open to the findings of contemporary science - adds to this notion in paragraph 69 (reading of at least the entire section about science, starting at paragraph 62 is recommended):

 "It is important to note that, according to the Catholic understanding of divine causality, true contingency in the created order is not incompatible with a purposeful divine providence.
 Divine causality and created causality radically differ in kind and not only in degree.
 Thus, even the outcome of a truly contingent natural process can nonetheless fall within God’s providential plan for creation. […]